It was the 3rd of Oct’2016. I was 34 years old, had my angel newborn baby in my arms, and rightfully so, I weighed my heaviest ever – 76 Kgs. 🙁

 While I was toying with the idea of becoming a Vegan – which had bothered me ever since I had read about the dreadful facts of the dairy and the poultry industry and its impact on the environment, I decided to just go ahead with it and experiment.
 If I couldn’t sustain, I was happy to go back to being what I always was.
 I married this principle to Intermittent Fasting.
 I was quite keen at trying this someday, ever since I had come to know that Joshua Fields Millburn from The Minimalist did it to stay fit.
 I just blindly copied his diet from his website, replaced all the non-vegetarian food he ate for the protein with the plant-based substitutes.
 And what begun was the most fulfilling experience of my life – The most rewarding journey towards health and fitness.

-What had started as a trial and an experiment is going strong still on the 150th day today.
-And I am extremely happy to see the results in my body.
+What had started as a trial and an experiment, has become a lifestyle choice now.
+Today marks the 150th day since I embarked on this journey.
+I am extremely happy to see the results in my body.
 I had lost 12 Kgs straight in just 60 days and continue to weigh 58 kgs even now.
 I try to follow my diet regime, quite strictly, every single day.
-Though vegan food is inaccessible and unavailable on many occasions, I have still somehow managed and going pretty strong at it.
+Though vegan food is inaccessible and unavailable on many occasions, I have still somehow managed and gone pretty strong at it.
 However, I do compromise on the fasting routine at times, when I am traveling or meeting up with friends and family.
 It isn’t that I love my food any lesser now.
 It’s just that I have chosen to eat mindfully and I do exercise for my overall physical and mental health.
 And if doing so, in some way, I am able to contribute to reducing my carbon footprint on the planet, my conviction to do so, just becomes a lot stronger.

 Veganism and Intermittent Fasting in isolation, or in combination would definitely help to reduce fat and bring you to a comfortable or a desirable weight.
 But having said that, fitness is something that would come only with physical exercise.
 So after evading it for all these years, I have finally started to run, along with trying to cross-train( practicing yoga and meditation) on alternate days.
 I have registered for a timed 10k, which I would be running a couple of months from now.
 Moreover fitness routine also keeps my back pain and overall health under check.